onc-healthit/lantern-back-end/endpointmanager/README.md

   Default value: disable

-* **LANTERN_ENDPTMGR_LOGFILE**: The location of the logfile for log messages
+* **LANTERN_ENDPTMGR_CHPLAPIKEY**: The key necessary for accessing CHPL

-  Default value: endpointmanagerLog.json
+  Default value: <none>
+  You can obtain a CHPL API key [here](https://chpl.healthit.gov/#/resources/chpl-api).

 ## Building and Running

 The Endpoint Manager currently just connects to the PostgreSQL database.
-All log messages are written to the conifgured logfile.
+All log messages are written to stdout.
 If the endpoint manager connects to the database successfully, you should expect to see "Successfully connected!" as the output.

 The instructions below assume that you are in `endpointmanager/`.